Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-1/index.md

 {{<figure src="aba0d8c0-c11a-4982-8d58-649e6dca239f" transformation="full">}}Screenshot of the Online.net Dedicated Server website, August 2018{{</figure>}}

 One feature that I especially like at Online.net is the availability of a <abbr title="Keyboard Video Mouse">KVM</abbr> console *within seconds*.
-Such a console allows accessing the server’s screen even during boot time or after accidentally having locked out oneself (by i.e. messing with the servers connectivity settings).
-In the case of Hetzner, users first have to raise a support ticket, never knowing upfront how long it might take to get the requested KVM console.
-(The Hetzner support usually acts fast, but gets squarely beaten by the automated process at Online.net.)
+Such a console allows access to the server’s screen even during boot time or after accidentally locking oneself out (e.g., by messing with the server's connectivity settings).
+In the case of Hetzner, users first have to raise a support ticket, never knowing up front how long it might take to get the requested KVM console.
+(Hetzner support usually acts fast, but gets squarely beaten by the automated process at Online.net.)

-On the other hand, Hetzner rarely seems to run out of stock while Online.net appears to constantly being sold out.
+On the other hand, Hetzner rarely seems to run out of stock while Online.net appears to be constantly sold out.
 It might take months for Online.net to restock their portfolio.

 I have intensively used Online.net and Hetzner services in professional projects and for my private lab and can recommend them both.
 On the rare occasions that I had issues, both support teams act fast and in a very friendly manner.